therealseanwallace/freeEducationTenders/README.md

 ## Key Learning

-- Develop further my skills in Node JS and Express and how to apply the same skills to solving real-world problems
+- Develop further my skills in Node JS, Express, and Next.JS and how to apply the same skills to solving real-world problems

 - Gained proficiency in the full workflow of deploying and releasing an app in the wild including:
     * Domain registration